5 Skills required for data analyst 2021

 Knowing how to write code can be an important skill to pick up, even if you don’t plan to work in software development.
 You can think of coding as the foundation of data science and many of the same skills can be useful in other fields as well.

 The list of data science skills is long and diverse.
-We’ve tried to present what we consider to be the most important and helpful skills and tools, but as a data scientist, you should always be on the lookout for new techniques or tools that may be useful.
+We’ve tried to present what we consider to be the most important and helpful skills and tools, but as a data scientist, you should always be on the look-out for new techniques or tools that may be useful.

 If you have a suggestion for a skill that’s missing here, we’d love to hear about it.
 For more on data science, check out the latest book, Data Science from Scratch by Joel Grus